discourse/discourse-adplugin/README.md

 :
 ```
 ln -s ~/whereever_your_cloned_ad_plugin_path_is .
 For example: ln -s ~/discourse-plugin-test .
 ```
 * You can now make changes in your locally held Discourse Adplugin folder and see the effect of your changes when your run ```rails s``` in your locally held Discourse Forum files.

 ## Usage

+Note TODO:
+After installation users likely want to:
+- Choose platform.
+- Input ad codes + do a few other things. - DFP in detail with custom targeting - write guide on this.
+- Display ad.

 * Go to Admin > Settings > Ad Plugin
 * Add DFP link into code boxes, input width and height based on Google Ad Ad units.
 Here are some sample ad codes that you can put in the input into the settings.
 But remember: